Camrail: Freight

 In 2021, the track including bridges are being upgraded to carry increased bauxite traffic from the Minim, Martap deposits.
 In the initial stages 5Mt of ore would be carried per annum.
 A link to the new deepwater port at Kribi is anticipated, requiring a link line from Edéa of about 130 km in length.
 The mining company concerned is Canyon Resources.

-Camrail and Canyon are co-operating closely.